SarthakGagdani/Web-Scrapping-Using-Python-Scrapy/README.md

 8.	date - date of comment left, in format shown in picture ( Example.
 2017-06-16 )
 9.	positive - 1 or 0 depending if its positive or negative
 10.	negative - 1 or 0 depending if its positive or negative
-11.	buyer - 1 or 0 depending if reviewer is buyer or a seller
+11.	buyer - 1 or 0 depending if reviewer is buyer or a sell
 12.	seller - 1 or 0 depending if reviewer is a buyer or a seller
 13.	review_num - coresponds to review_num mentioned above.
 Review count for that user.